vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 = Vāmanapurāṇa.

 = Varāhapurāṇa.
 Vāyu = Vāyupurāṇa.
-V. Dh. = Visṇu-dharmasūtra.
+V. Dh. = Viṣṇu-dharmasūtra.
 Vi.
-Dh. = Viṣnudharmottara-purāṇa.
+Dh. = Viṣṇudharmottara-purāṇa.

-= Visnupurāṇa.
+= Viṣṇupurāṇa.
 VK = Vrata-kośa.
 VKD = Varsakrtya-dipaka.
 VKK = Varsakriya-kaumudi.
 VKR = Varsakrtya of Rudradhara.
 VKV = Vratakālaviveka.

 = Vrataprakāśa ( part of Viramitrodaya) ms. VR